It’s an instant party when the house fills up with the sweet, tangy perfume of this handmade pizza.

 adapted from Mark Bittman’s How to Cook Everything

 Even though a food processor makes the fastest dough, you can easily make this dough by hand or with a standing mixer.
-I doubled the recipe, since we like to pig out on pizza and have left-overs, but you can cut the quantities in half.
+For a rich, nutty tasting-crust, substitute 1/3 of the flour with whole wheat flour.

-- 2 teaspoons instant or rapid rise yeast (1 packet)
+- 1 teaspoons instant or rapid rise yeast (usually 1/2 packet)

 Mix the dry ingredients together in a food processor, then add the water and oil through the feeding tube.
-In less than a minute, the dough should form a sticky ball.
+In about a minute, the dough should form a sticky ball.
 If not, add a tiny bit of water until it does.

 Remove the dough from the bowl and form it into a ball on a floured surface.
 Place in an oiled bowl and cover with plastic wrap, and keep in a warm, draft-free place for 3-4 hours or until the dough doubles in size.